Cancel anytime

 Core Business Areas

-- Embedded, Enterprise and Semi-Custom: This segment includes server processors, embedded processors, semi-custom system-on-chip (SoC) products, and game console solutions.
+- Embedded, Enterprise and Semi-Custom: This segment includes EPYC server processors, embedded processors for various applications, and semi-custom System-on-Chip (SoC) products for gaming consoles like PlayStation and Xbox.

 Leadership and Structure